Balance Redefined

-For decades, the word balance has been redefined in pet food marketing
+For decades, the word balance has been redefined in the pet food industry.

 At its simplest, balance means appropriate proportion.